Strangemother/easy-neurons/readme.md

 > from the core.

-A breakdown of NN
+A breakdown of NN from absolute scratch. requirements:

++ Numpy: because array interfaces are tedious to build by hand

+That's it.
+The rest is pure python.

+## Features

++ Pure readable python
++ No maths, no conceptually complicated learning required
++ Do three things easily:
+    + Initialise
+    + Train
+    + Predict

 Some of the really challenging setups aren't presented here, such as a GPT algorithm, or an LSTM or GNU or even **buzzword here**.

-This is more:
+This code is more for:

 + Multi-layer NN for _things_
 + Build a teenie tiny neural net to do tiny things